dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 Using variables in the docker-compose file
 ------------------------------------------
 The last step in this section addresses the problem of ensuring consistency across the docker-compose file via variables.
 Some of the named elements we've used across the previous sections can be specified using variables.
-More specifically, the values we give to the yaml keys.
+More specifically, the values we give to the yaml keys, as illustrated by `sample #8 <04_files/08_liferay_mysql_with_variables.yml>`_:.

 .. code-block:: diff